Bibbidi-Bobbidi-Boo: Recording

-Ilene Woods and The Woodsmen with Harold Mooney and His Orchestra recorded the song in Hollywood on October 26, 1949.
+Ilene Woods and the Woodsmen with Harold Mooney and His Orchestra recorded the song in Hollywood on October 26, 1949.
 It was released by RCA Victor Records as catalog number 31-00138B and by EMI on the His Master's Voice label as catalog numbers B 9970, SG 2371, HM 3755 and JM 2678.

 A recording by Perry Como and The Fontane Sisters was the most popular.
 It was recorded on November 7, 1949 and released by RCA Victor Records as a 78 rpm single (catalog number 20-3607-B) and as a 45rpm single (catalog number 47-3113-B).
 The flip side was "A Dream Is a Wish Your Heart Makes".
 The recording reached number 14 on the Billboard chart.
 The same single was released in the United Kingdom by EMI on the His Master's Voice label as a 78rpm single (catalog number B 9961).
 It was also released with catalogue numbers HN 2730, X 7279, SAB 8 and IP 615.

 Another recording, by Jo Stafford and Gordon MacRae, was released by Capitol Records as catalog number 782.
 The record first reached the Billboard charts on December 16, 1949 and lasted 7 weeks on the chart, peaking at number 19.
 It was backed with "Echoes" on the flip side.

 On the Cash Box Best-Selling Record charts, where all versions were combined, the song reached number 7.

 The Kings Men performed the song on the Fibber McGee and Molly radio program on January 10, 1950.

 Bing Crosby recorded the song with Vic Schoen and His Orchestra on January 3, 1950.
 Dinah Shore also recorded the song on September 9, 1949.
 It is currently in the compilation of 1992 Sony Music (Legacy label) album "Zip A Dee Doo Dah".

 This song was used in a Gatorade commercial starring Sergio Ramos, Leo Messi, David Luiz, and Landon Donovan promoting the 2014 FIFA World Cup.

 The first line of the lyric was used as a mantra by Nellie McKay in a Guy Noir skit during episode 1482, January 24, 2015, of A Prairie Home Companion.

-Lyrics

-The lyrics of the song, as with the title, are composed nearly entirely of nonsense.
-The 1949 recording, however, has several extra English lines that were not used in the 1950 Disney version, including: "If your mind is in a dither, and your heart is in a haze, I'll haze your dither, and dither your haze, with a magic phrase", and "if you're chased around by trouble, and followed by a jinx, I'll jinx your trouble, and trouble your jinx, in less than forty winks."
-The tempo of the various recordings also differs widely.